mshll/repo-size/README.md

 ## Support

-If you have any issues or feedback, please open an issue on the [Github Repo](https://github.com/mshll/repo-size).
+If you have any issues or feedback, please open an issue [here](https://github.com/mshll/repo-size/issues)

 ## Disclaimer